Health and safety at work regulatory system

 - fostering a co-operative and consultative relationship with the Environmental Protection Authority (EPA).

-WorkSafe has published a Regulatory Relationships Policy(external link), which sets out the approach WorkSafe takes to formalising the terms of regulatory relationships with designated and regulatory agencies involved in the work-related health and safety system, including sharing and providing information.
+WorkSafe has published a Regulatory Relationships Policy, which sets out the approach WorkSafe takes to formalising the terms of regulatory relationships with designated and regulatory agencies involved in the work-related health and safety system, including sharing and providing information.

 Regulated parties and main stakeholders